-The London Borough of Hackney has used a similar system to Birmingham to deliver their Hackney Map over the network.
-The Hackney Map was developed partly as a response to the Modernising Government Initiative to encourage data sharing in support of collaborative working and partly as the aim to deliver best value within a range of council functions.
+The London Borough of Hackney has used a similar system to Birmingham to deliver their Map Hackney over the network.
+The Map Hackney was developed partly as a response to the Modernising Government Initiative to encourage data sharing in support of collaborative working and partly as an aim to deliver best value within a range of council functions.
 Rather than purchasing expensive desktop license for stand-alone GIS systems, it was decided to move towards a networked service which would also allow access to the data by members of the public.
-Andrew Bailey, developer of the Hackney Map, views the choice of system as simple: what was needed was a cheap, flexible system that would be quick and easy to get up and running, fit in with existing data and systems and be able to support a diverse set of users to a reasonable level while readily adapting to future, as yet unspecified, requirements for online services (Bailey, 2002).
+Andrew Bailey, developer of the Map Hackney, views the choice of system as simple: what was needed was a cheap, flexible system that would be quick and easy to get up and running, fit in with existing data and systems and be able to support a diverse set of users to a reasonable level while readily adapting to future, as yet unspecified, requirements for online services (Bailey, 2002).
 Hackney's system was based around another customisable out-of-the-box GIS package, in this case Intergraph's GeoMedia Webmap.
-Hackney map allows a higher level of data analysis that Birmingham's Oi4B.
-Contained within a single user interface users, are able to define their own queries and analyses allowing thematic and spatial analysis.
-We illustrate the interface to Hackney Map in Figure 3.17.
+Map Hackney allows a higher level of data analysis that Birmingham's Oi4B.
+Contained within a single-user interface users, are able to define their own queries and analyses allowing thematic and spatial analysis.
+We illustrate the interface to Map Hackney in Figure 3.18.